mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

 built-in "Poor Man's SCM".
 * [versions:revert](./revert-mojo.html) restores the `pom.xml` files from the `pom.xml.versionsBackup` files.
 Forms one half of the built-in "Poor Man's SCM".
+* [versions:use-dynamic-version-from-scm](./use-dynamic-version-from-scm-mojo.html) uses SCM/VCS tags to enable dynamic versioning and sets the version in a property.

 ## Reporting goals overview